firecmsco/firecms/website/docs/deployment.md

 ## Deployment to Firebase Hosting

 :::important
-You can only deploy outside of FireCMS Cloud if you have a **PRO plan**.
+You can only deploy outside FireCMS Cloud if you have a **PRO plan**.
 :::

 If you would like to deploy your CMS to Firebase Hosting, you need to enable